JINXER000/FundamentalSimulatorPX4/ReadMe_fundamental.md

 Also make sure cpc_aux_mapping, cpc_motion_planning, cpc_reference_publisher,cpc_ws in imav branch.
 Then compile two repos respectively.

+You can also copy the catkin_ws into your home folder.
 # Use simulator without offboard
 ```
 cd PX4_Firmware